aabbas02/Barycentric-DL-for-PD-matrices/README.md

 ![example](./figures/example.png)
 # Code description
 The code is a fully vectorized implementation of the algorithm above.
-For detailed description of the function routines, please view the notebook .ipynb file.
+For detailed description of the function routines, please view the notebook main.ipynb file.